moorepants/eme185/content/pages/instructor-guide.rst

 - [All] Review CATME results.
 - [All TAs] Grade report 3 except for the progress rubric row.
 - [Instructor] Grade the progress rubric row for report 3.
-- [Lead TA] Finalize design review scheduling.
+- [All TAs] Setup trash and left over parts system in project room.

 Week 7
 ^^^^^^

+- [Instructor] Remind students of showcase poster submission deadline.
+- [Lead TA] Finalize design review scheduling.
 - [Lead TA] Create a preliminary schedule for Meijo visit and have Petros approve it.
 - [Lead TA] Work on Meijo visit scheduling.